-As long as a tenant behaves properly, pays their rent regularly, and complies with the terms of the tenancy agreement, a landlord cannot serve an eviction notice (Notice to Quit) except in these situations:
+As long as a tenant behaves properly, pays their rent regularly, and complies with the terms of the tenancy agreement, a landlord cannot serve an eviction notice (notice-to-quit-landlord-to-tenant-breach-of-contract-b-2.pdf) except in these situations:

 - A tenant fails to pay rent or breaches any other agreement or condition of the rental agreement

 - A landlord requires the premises for their own occupation, or for the occupation of their father, mother or any child or grandchild of theirs over the age of 18 years or married

 - A landlord wishes to rebuild the premises or intends to carry out extensive renovations that cannot be carried out with the tenant in occupation

 - A landlord specifies that a tenant is undesirable (as defined under the provisions the Act) and the landlord has given an opportunity to remedy the matter complained of and the tenant has failed to do so.